Hello, everyone, today I’m sharing an easy bird craft. I will be showing two different and easy crafts.

 Please take the time to scroll down and visit these talented bloggers to see their creations this month.

-I had bought the bird at Michael’s and it’s currently unavailable.
+I bought the bird at Michael’s and it’s currently unavailable.
 However, I did find a bird similar at Hobby Lobby.

 Craft Number One Using Silver Leaf for a Bird